-She leaves the discarded mound of clothes at her feet.
+In the dressing room, she changes and gathers her new purchases.
+She leaves a pile of discarded clothes at her feet.
 Let the old crow clean it up.

 Caro walks with authority to the register.
 She pulls out Polly’s newest credit card.
 Caro only wants to add a little excitement to Polly's dull life.
 She doesn't see anything wrong with using Polly's credit card.
 Polly needs to get laid.
 She's dull.
 Men like sexy, spontaneous fun women.

 Earlier that same day, Polly Newsome sat in a tiny cubicle.
 Sipping lukewarm coffee, she watched the sun play tag with threatening clouds.
 She was so frustrated with her job.
 The Benson file lay in front of her.
 Bobby had finally been put into foster care.
 His Grandma had taken him to the Emergency Clinic with several burns that looked like cigarettes.
 They were hidden on his inner thighs and he had other bruises in places that needed explaining.
 A medical student took the time to check old records.

 Polly knew it was a tremendous amount of work to get Social Services seriously interested in a case.
 The parents would be angry and sometimes Security had to be called.
 Often foster care wasn't much better but usually there wasn't violence involved.
 The courts were trying to repair it.
 Too little money and a huge case load was the reason.
 Most social workers meant well, some worked twelve hours a day on a case.
 But intense work at almost minimum wage didn’t always make the situation better.
 Adoption was the goal.
 If the right family was found, the children usually felt safe so they did better at school and self esteem improved.